di-unipi-socc/thinking/api/README.md

-# Thinking Application - REST API
+## Thinking Application - REST API

-## Documentation

 The REST API is thought to run in a [maven](https://hub.docker.com/_/maven/) container.
 To set up the application please proceed as follows:

 (a) Download the repository.
 (In the following we will assume to have downloaded it in _$PWD/thoughts-api_)